 Bob Myers, Chief Financial Officer.
-Mr. Myers has been Chief Financial Officer since July 2012.
-Previously, he was the Acting Chief Financial Officer and Corporate Secretary for the Company since December 2011.
-He has over 30 years' experience in multiple industries focusing on medical device, service and manufacturing and for the ten years prior to being appointed as our CFO, he was a financial contractor representing various contracting firms in the Minneapolis area.
+Effective July 1, 2012, Mr. Myers was appointed as the Chief Financial Officer of the Company.
+Mr. Myers was the Acting Chief Financial Officer and Corporate Secretary for the Company since December 2011.
+He has over 30 years' experience in multiple industries focusing on medical device, service and manufacturing and for the past ten years has been a financial contractor represented various contracting firms in the Minneapolis area.
 He has spent much of his career as a Chief Financial Officer and/or Controller.
 Mr. Myers was a contract CFO at Disetronic Medical, contract Corporate Controller for Diametric Medical Devices and contract CFO for Cannon Equipment.
 Previously he held executive positions with American Express, Capitol Distributors, and International Creative Management and was a public accountant with the international firm of Laventhol & Horwath.
 Mr. Myers has an MBA in Finance from Adelphi University and a BBA in Public Accounting from Hofstra University.

 Thomas J. McGoldrick, Director.
-Mr. McGoldrick has served as a director of the Company since 2005.
+Mr. McGoldrick has served as a Director of the Company since 2005.
 Prior to that, he served as Chief Executive Officer of Monteris Medical Inc. from November 2002 to November 2005.
 He has been in the medical device industry for over 30 years and was co-founder and Chief Executive Officer of Fastitch Surgical in 2000.
 Fastitch is a start-up medical device company with unique technology in surgical wound closure.
 Prior to Fastitch, Mr. McGoldrick was President and Chief Executive Officer of Minntech from 1997 to 2000.
 Minntech was a \$75 million per year publicly traded (NASDAQ-MNTX) medical device company offering services for the dialysis, filtration, and separation markets.
 Prior to employment at Minntech from 1970 to 1997, he held senior marketing, business development and international positions at Medtronic, Cardiac Pacemakers, Inc. and Johnson & Johnson.
 Mr. McGoldrick is on the Board of Directors of two other start-up medical device companies.
+We believe Mr. McGoldrick's experience as CEO of a public company and extensive experience in the medical device industry provide valuable insight on our Board.

 Andrew P. Reding, Director.
 Mr. Reding is an executive with extensive experience in sales and marketing of capital equipment for the acute care markets.
 He has served as a director of the Company since 2006 and he is currently the President and Chief Executive Officer of TRUMPF Medical Systems, Inc., a position he has held since April 2007.
 Prior to that, he was Director of Sales at Smith & Nephew Endoscopy and prior to that, he served as Vice President of Sales and Director of Marketing with Berchtold Corporation from 1994 to 2006.
 His experience is in the marketing and sales of architecturally significant products for the operating room, emergency department and the intensive care unit.
 Mr. Reding has successfully developed high quality indirect and direct sales channels, implemented programs to interface with facility planners and architects and developed GPO and IDN portfolios.
 Mr. Reding holds a bachelor's degree from Marquette University and an MBA from The University of South Carolina.
+We believe Mr. Reding's strong experience in sales and marketing of capital equipment to hospital operating rooms provides unique insight into the industry we serve and makes him a valued member of the Board.